 Here's where we ask: in this industry, who takes the crown, QR codes, or barcodes?

-Together, let's explore both technologies' potential usability in the manufacturing realm.
+Together, let's explore the potential usability of both technologies in the manufacturing realm.

 Usability of Barcodes in Manufacturing